Sybl-ml/dodona/README.md

 # Dodona

 Dodona encapsulates the frontend and API server for the business website.
-The frontend is written in React and the server is written in Rust, using MongoDB as a persistant store.
+The frontend is written in Vue.js and the server is written in Rust, using MongoDB as a persistant store.

 ## Requirements